rw-hsma-fpga/divebits/README.md

-# divebits
+# DiveBits
-An open-source framework for Efficient FPGA bitstream diversification
+An open-source framework for efficient FPGA bitstream diversification.
+Currently supporting Xilinx FPGAs and the Vivado flow.
+Porting to other platforms feasible.